 It’s commonly grown outdoors in South Florida and other warm, humid regions.
 Outside of these areas, the plant may freeze during the winter.

 The pink powderpuff needs full sun or very light partial shade, whether grown indoors or outdoors.
-Place as indoor house plants near a window, even during the winter.
+Place indoor house plants near a window, even during the winter.

-Watering and Feretilizer
+Watering and Fertilizer

 In the spring, start watering the plant regularly.
 As the temperatures grow colder in the fall, start limiting the frequency of watering.